Our Favorite Chicken Salad

-- Veggies for crunch — Just like when we make egg salad, we don’t like to add too many ingredients to the salad, so we only add celery.
-For more vegetables, try carrot, fennel, bell pepper, shallot or onion (although, be careful that they are not too strong).
+- Veggies for crunch — Just like when we make tuna salad or egg salad, we try not to add too many ingredients, so we only add celery.
+For more vegetables, try carrot, fennel, bell pepper, shallot or onion (although, be careful that you onions is not too strong).

 - Nuts or seeds — Texture is a big deal when it comes to chicken salad, that’s why we add lots of it with celery and nuts or seeds.
 In the photos, we’ve added sliced almonds, but most nuts and seeds will work.
-Think about pistachios, walnuts, pine nuts, pecans, pepitas (pumpkin seeds), and sunflower seeds.
+Consider using pistachios, walnuts, pine nuts, pecans, pepitas (pumpkin seeds) and sunflower seeds.